Assam Career : Oil India Limited Guwahati Recruitment 2024

 Selection Procedure :

-Candidates may appear for walk-in-interviews from 9th December 2024 to 11th December 2024 at Luitpaar Club, Pipeline Headquarters, Oil India Limited, Udayan Vihar, Narengi, Guwahati, Assam- 781171
+Candidates may appear for a walk-in-interview on 16th December 2024 in Narengi Club, Oil India Residential Colony, Oil India Limited, Narengi, Guwahati-781171, Assam.

 How to apply :

-(iii) No-Objection Certificate from concerned employer, in original, in case the applicant is
+g) No-Objection Certificate from concerned employer, in original, in case the applicant is working

 Detailed Advertisement : Click Here